privacy-tech-lab/privacy-pioneer-web-crawler/README.md

 ## 3. Instructions for Creating a New VM on Google Cloud

+This section is only for non-lab members.
+Lab members don't have to create new VM instances as there had already been a few created.

 This section will outline the necessary steps to create a VM on Google Cloud.
 You will need to create a project in the [Google console](https://console.cloud.google.com/).
 Unless otherwise specified, leave each setting at its default value. **Click the triangles next to the step number to see an example of what you should see at each step.**

 <details>